Port Repair and Operation (Joint Port Opening)

 Moving ships in turning basins and mooring areas requires the use of tugs. some ships are equipped with bow thrusters and other propulsion systems that allow precise positioning without the use of tugs but this would cut down on potential shipping that can use the port.
 Yet again, getting any tugs that are already part of the ports facilities working is the easiest option but if none exist, or those that exist are beyond practical repair, a deployable tug pair will be needed.

-The RLC Army Workboat’s can be used as tugs but not perhaps for the larger ships.
+The RLC Army workboats can be used as tugs but not perhaps for the larger ships.

 Conventional harbour tugs are powerful but heavy, usually in excess of 300 tonnes, even for a small design like the Damen ASD Tug 2009, used by Serco and the MoD.
-The reason the weight is important because it has to be able to be lifted from an LSD(A) deck, either that or transported inside or on a FLOFLO or heavy lift ship.
-It is a trade-off, large bollard pull rating allows fewer tugs to be used (within sensible limits) but means big and heavy vessels and resultant poor deployability.
+The reason the weight is important is that it has to be able to be lifted from an LSD(A) deck, either that or transported inside or on a FLOFLO or heavy lift ship.
+It is a trade-off, a large bollard pull rating allows fewer tugs to be used (within sensible limits) but means big and heavy vessels and resultant poor deployability.

 Trailing arm cutter suction dredgers use a rotary cutting head that is lowered into the soil and as it cuts, the debris is removed to a settling lagoon or barge using a suction pump.
 Backhoe dredgers employ a large hydraulic excavator and standard bucket with the spoils loaded onto a barge for removal.

 With a long reach excavator, some dredging might also be carried out from land.
-Backhoe dredgers can use integral excavators or a land based excavator driven on for the duration of the dredging activity.
+Backhoe dredgers can use integral excavators or a land-based excavator driven on for the duration of the dredging activity.
 They are most suitable for unconsolidated soils containing pebbles, clay and sand, and friable or crumbly rock.

 Both types use a pontoon that employs spud legs in order to counter the dredging forces, especially for excavators.

-It would make logistical sense to maximise use of the modular pontoon work platform described above.
+It would make logistical sense to maximise the use of the modular pontoon work platform described above.
 This could be augmented with spud leg modules (all of the proposed pontoons can be fitted with spud modules) but the Baars Confloat range can make use of a travelling spud leg carrier which increases work rate significantly as it reduces the number of spud movements for a given dredged area.

 Detailed information on suction cutter dredgers and backhoe dredgers can be found here

-For this requirement tasks, the most likely requirement is to dredge to an already established depth after siltation from neglect.
+For these requirement tasks, the most likely requirement is to dredge to an already established depth after siltation from neglect.
 However, some dredging may be required to expand the depth of an existing port and so equipment should be available to dredge to a depth of 12-15m.
 There are many manufactures of modular pontoon cutter suction dredging pontoon but a typical example is the IHC Beaver 50.
 It can dredge to a depth of 14m and can also be fitted with a walking spud carriage system.
-The system is containerised for transport and comes with a range of options for pumping equipment, hoses and different types of cutting head.
+The system is containerised for transport and comes with a range of options for pumping equipment, hoses and different types of cutting heads.

 Excavators can also be fitted with dredging pumps.

 To cover both options, the long reach excavator and work platform pontoon could be combined with a dedicated modular cutter suction system.
-A long reach excavator is no different to any other, it simply has a longer articulated arm, and thus, it not especially specialised.
+A long reach excavator is no different to any other, it simply has a longer articulated arm, and thus, it is not especially specialised.